Preferred bidder announced

 Snowy 2.0 is expected to increase generation capacity by 2,000 megawatts, which will power approximately 500,000 homes at peak demand.
 It would require the construction of a 26 kilometre tunnel that links the Tantangara Reservoir to Talbingo Reservoir, to be built up to 800 metres underground.

-The project has an expected six-year construction period, which would conclude in 2024.
+The project has an expected six-year construction period.

 On 12 December 2018, the independent Board of Snowy Hydro Limited approved a final investment decision to proceed with Snowy 2.0, subject to Shareholder approval.